LucreMo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 T11.
 A script that counts the number of directories and sub-directories in the current directory T12.
 A script that displays the 10 newest files in the current directory T13.
-A script that takes a list of words as input and prints only words that appear exactly once
+A script that takes a list of words as input and prints only words that appear exactly once T14.
+Display lines containing the pattern “root” from the file /etc/passwd